 Only HTCB systems on slopes 1:6 or flatter that have been crash tested in accordance with NCHRP Report 350 or MASH to Test Level 4 (TL-4) and have been issued a FHWA Eligibility Letter are approved for use.
-HTCB systems that meet the requirements of Developmental Specification 540 have been included on the Department's Approved Products List (APL) website.
-While EORs might not choose the specific proprietary system ultimately used, they must still become familiar with the Manufacturer's drawings and general layout needs for each APL system.
-This includes deflection characteristics, line post spacing, end terminal assembly lengths, and any limitation thereof.
-This familiarity is important because certain real-world space constraints may require project-specific restrictions on HTCB selection (e.g., end terminal length restriction, line post spacing limit, lateral offset limit, or the governing length needed for a single HTCB run).
-Such limiting conditions should be noted in the Plans.
+HTCB systems that meet the requirements of Developmental Specifications Section 540 have been included on the Department's Innovative Products List (IPL) website.
+Although the EOR will not chose the specific proprietary system to be used, they must become familiar with the IPL Drawings of each system.
+Including; deflection characteristics, line post spacing, end terminal assembly lengths and any limitation thereof.
+This familiarity is important because certain design conditions may require project specific restrictions for some systems (e.g. line post spacing limits or minimum lateral offsets), which will need to be detailed in the Plans.

-General Line Post Foundation designs are typically included on the manufacturer's drawings.
-Where applicable, these general foundation designs include alternative sizes/configurations for two cases.
-The first foundation type is for locations where the estimated seasonal high groundwater is below the bottom of the line post foundation (unsaturated condition), and the second foundation type is for locations where short-term water levels are at the ground surface (saturated condition).
-These general Line Post Foundations will be designed to meet or exceed system requirements while assuming the following criteria, which covers the majority of soil types found in Florida:
+Line Post Foundation designs are included on the Manufacturer's IPL drawings.
+The designs include an alternative size/configuration for locations where the estimated seasonal high groundwater is below the bottom of the line post foundation (unsaturated condition) and another for locations where short-term water levels are at the ground surface (saturated condition).
+These Line Post Foundation designs are based on the following criteria, which covers the majority of soil types found in Florida:

-Classification = Cohesionless (Fine Sand) Friction Angle = 30 Degrees Moist Unit Weight = 112 lbs./cu. ft.
+Classification = Cohesionless (Fine Sand)

+Friction Angle = 30 Degrees

+Moist Unit Weight = 112 lbs./cu. ft.

 Effective Unit Weight = 50 lbs./cu. ft.